Use Persistent Volumes and Persistent Volume Claims with Oracle Cloud Native Environment

 Where is the Data Written to?

-A primary reason to store files outside of any container is because the information they contain is valuable to your business, or you personally.
-Therefore, you need to know where the data is located in order to manage that information.
-For example, to ensure backups work.
+A primary reason to store files outside of any container is that the information they contain is valuable to your business or you personally.
+Therefore, you need to know where the data is located to manage that information, for example, to ensure backups work.
 The following steps will show how to find the data on the free lab deployment.

-Because the Pod deployment executes on the ocne-worker-01 node, any file(s) are saved to the local disk on that node (ocne-worker-01).
-The next steps show how to confirm they are stored there.
+In the free lab environment, the Pod deployment executes on the ocne-worker-01 node.
+Any file(s) are saved to the local disk on that node.
+The next steps show how to confirm that they are stored there.

-4. Success!
-This confirms that foo file you created from within the Pod was saved externally, and the Persistent Volume and Persistent Volume Claim provided the mechanism for the Pod to do it.
+The output of bar confirms that the content exists and that the `foo' file you created from within the Pod was saved externally, and the Persistent Volume and Persistent Volume Claim provided the mechanism for the Pod to do it.

 Summary